dh-atlas/white-book/Whitebook.md

 **Improvements**

 * Register and index the text collection in a searchable resource (e.g., OpenAIRE, CLARIN, DARIAH).
-* Deposit all texts in a repository for long-term preservation.
+* Ideally, all XML/TEI files should be published on a non-proprietary, open-access platform (such as Zenodo)[^41] to ensure their long-term preservation.
 * The website’s homepage lacks essential information about the database:
-  * Citation guidelines for the database
+  * citation guidelines for the database;
-  * Licence terms for the available texts
+  * date of the last update;
+  * clear indication of the database’s status, completion level, and number of collected texts;
+  * link to the downloadable version of the text collection.
+* Change the texts’ licence terms from CC BY NC to a more FAIR-compliant licence such as CC BY SA.
 * The documentation lacks information about future plans for long-term preservation.
 * Support permalinks for texts.
 * Assign a persistent identifier (e.g., DOI, Handle) to the database.